Jingo-Finance/docs/docs/sdk/v3/guides/02-quoting.md

 https://github.com/Uniswap/examples/blob/b5e64e3d6c17cb91bc081f1ed17581bbf22024bc/v3-sdk/quoting/src/libs/quote.ts#L40-L45
 ```

-Since each *Pegasys V3 Pool* is uniquely identified by 3 characteristics (token in, token out, fee), we use those
+Since each *Jingo V3 Pool* is uniquely identified by 3 characteristics (token in, token out, fee), we use those
 in combination with the address of the *PoolFactory* contract to compute the address of the **USDC - ETH** Pool.
 These parameters have already been defined in our configuration file: